SebastianoF/intra-cranial-volume-estimation/README.md

 pytest -s
 ```

-### Logo

-Sagittal sections in the logo are screenshots of the synthetic MRI dataset [BrainWeb](http://brainweb.bic.mni.mcgill.ca/brainweb/) converted to nifti with [BrainWebRawToNifti](https://github.com/SebastianoF/BrainWebRawToNifti).

 ### Licencing and Copyright

-Copyright (c) 2018, Sebastiano Ferraris, UCL.
++ Copyright (c) 2018, Sebastiano Ferraris, UCL.
 Intra-cranial-volume estimation is provided as it is and
 it is available as free open-source software under [MIT License](https://github.com/SebastianoF/intra-cranial-volume-estimation/blob/master/LICENCE.txt)
++ Brains in the logo are from the synthetic MRI dataset [BrainWeb](http://brainweb.bic.mni.mcgill.ca/brainweb/) converted to nifti with [BrainWebRawToNifti](https://github.com/SebastianoF/BrainWebRawToNifti).

 ### Acknowledgements